To have Blender 2.56 successfully running on Fedora 13 and Fedora 14 you need to compile it from source.

 svn co https://svn.blender.org/svnroot/bf-blender/trunk/blender

-Just open Linux config file, find line with "WITHBFFFMPEG = True" and change it to "WITHBFFFMPEG = False":
+Just open Linux config file, find line with "WITH_BF_FFMPEG = True" and change it to "WITH_BF_FFMPEG = False":

 Now compile Blender: